anthrum/multivariate-mixture-models/README.md

-# multivariate-mixture-models
+#  multivariate-testing-visualization

-Simulate, fit, test, and describe multivariate mixture distributions for learning purposes
+Testing and experimenting functions with the objecting of creating a library to Simulate, fit, test, and describe multivariate distributions.